athos/spectrace/README.md

 It traces and enumerates all the specs involved in the spec error and makes it easy to build more structured error messages.

+## Issues to be addressed

+The following is a list of spec.alpha issues that I'm aware are to be addressed before a final release of spectrace:

+- [[CLJ-2068] s/explain of evaluated predicate yields :s/unknown](https://dev.clojure.org/jira/browse/CLJ-2068)
+- [[CLJ-2143] The result of s/form for s/keys\* is different from the original form](https://dev.clojure.org/jira/browse/CLJ-2143)
+- [[CLJ-2152] clojure.spec: s/& has a broken form](https://dev.clojure.org/jira/browse/CLJ-2152)
+- [[CLJ-2168] clojure.spec: :pred in explain for coll-of does't use resolved symbols](https://dev.clojure.org/jira/browse/CLJ-2168)

 ## License

 Copyright © 2017 Shogo Ohta